|

 Do they need assembling?

 Clay chimeneas need no assembling, they come finished and ready to use.
-Place the stand on your patio, lift the chimenea carefully into position, and place sand or lava stones in the bottom and bingo!
+Place the stand on your patio, lift the chimenea carefully into position and place sand or lava stones in the bottom.
 It’s ready.
-More assembling is necessary for cast iron and steel chimeneas, which are supplied as components in a carton and must be assembled.
+More assembling is necessary for cast iron and steel chimeneas, which are supplied as components in a carton and must be assembled before use.

 We have young children and pets at home, which is the safest?